BKFOE/PDF-Template-Generator/README.md

 # What is this project?
-This is a web app that allows you to generate PDF documents
+A script that generates PDF templates of multiple pages given some predefined guidelines.
 ### Web development